-International Studies (INST) is an interdisciplinary major and minor program that permits students to complete a challenging and diverse curriculum in a variety of academic areas.
-The International Studies program makes use of the expertise of faculty from a broad array of academic disciplines including the social sciences, history, human services, environmental studies, studio art, visual communications, English, communications and business.
+International Studies is an interdisciplinary major and minor program that permits students to complete a challenging and diverse curriculum in a variety of academic areas.
+The International Studies Bachelor of Arts degree program makes use of the expertise of faculty from a broad array of academic disciplines including the social sciences, history, human services, environmental studies, studio art, visual communications, English, communications and business.